 Savings may be applied for up to 4 injections per calendar year

 †In any calendar year commencing January 1, the maximum copay benefits paid by Ipsen Biopharmaceuticals, Inc., will be $5,000 covering no more than (4) Dysport treatments.
 For cash-pay patients, the maximum copay benefit amount for eligible Dysport treatment is $1,250, subject to the annual maximum of $5,000 in total.
 There could be additional financial responsibility depending on the patient’s insurance plan.

 *For full eligibility rules, terms, and conditions, see IPSENCARES.com

-For adult patients with cervical dystonia, Dysport has national coverage without restrictions* for:
+For adult patients with upper limb spasticity or lower limb spasticity, Dysport has national coverage without restrictions* for:

 This document represents no promise or guarantee concerning coverage or levels of reimbursement.
 It is recommended that you contact your local payers with regard to local reimbursement policies and practices.
 Please consult your counsel or reimbursement specialist on reimbursement or billing questions specific to your practice.

 Coverage data provided by Zitter Health Insights and current as of June 2018.

 *Limitations/conditions placed by payers that are aligned with or broader than Dysport’s FDA-approved indications.

 †Medicaid covers both state and managed Medicaid plans.